Updated 23 July

 New permitted development right allows local authorities and health authorities emergency rights to deal with coronavirus outbreak.

-In Wales separate legislation has been introduced, with a time limit of 12 months.
+In Wales, separate legislation has been introduced, with a time limit of 12 months.

 The Planning Inspectorate has closed its offices in Bristol and Cardiff.
 The Appeals Casework Portal can receive online submissions but cannot receive correspondence via post.

 For planning appeals, rights of way and Commons Act 2006 cases, where possible, planning appeals are progressing using photograph or video evidence instead of a site visit.
-The Planning Inspectors can now attend appeal site visits where they can safely do so under social distancing regulations.
+The planning inspectors can now attend appeal site visits where they can safely do so under social distancing regulations.

 The Planning Inspectorate has started trailing virtual hearings with the government announcing that it would expect that all hearings can be held online within weeks.
+Planning Inspectors will also be able to change the type of appeal approach more easily.
+In the past the choice of written representations, hearing or inquiry has been fixed.

 Members are advised to highlight any concerns about access to online only services and delays to the Planning Inspectorate (each case will have a case officer allocated on online paperwork).